ArjunGupta08/Binding-Adapter-For-ImageView/README.md

 # Binding Adapter For ImageView

-Setting text from data class to XML layout through dataBinding is very easy,
+Setting text from data class to XML layout through dataBinding is quite easy,

 But If you want to set image directly from your data class to your XML layout through dataBinding , then you have to make an adapter file :